 ISA Arborist–Approved Tree Pruning in Oahu: Professional Techniques That Protect Your Trees

-Too often, untrained crews ‘top’ or over-trim trees, promising a quick cleanup that results in weak branches, disease, and structural instability that can take years to reverse.
-Working with professionals trained under International Society of Arboriculture (ISA) standards ensures that every cut supports your tree’s growth rather than harm it, as can happen when it’s in the wrong hands.
+Too often, untrained crews ‘top’ or over-trim trees, promising a quick cleanup that results in weak branches, disease, and structural instability that can take years to reverse, often leaving homeowners with higher repair costs and severely weakened trees later.

 Why Proper Pruning Holds Greater Meaning